Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 Assumptions regarding the stoichiometry of the model, ensuring charge and mass balance across reactions.

 ## Model Construction and Curation:
-The Pseudomonas putida KT2440 GEM was constructed using gene annotations, metabolic pathways, and biochemical data sourced from publicly available databases and scientific literature.
+The Pseudomonas putida KT2440 Metabolic model was constructed using gene annotations, metabolic pathways, and biochemical data sourced from publicly available databases.
 The major curation steps include:

 **Extraction and Validation of Reactions**: Reactions were extracted from KEGG and BiGG databases and validated against the genome sequence of P. putida KT2440 from NCBI.

-**Filling Gaps**: Additional reactions, particularly for biodegradation of aromatic compounds and organic acid production, were added based on available literature and experimental data.
+**Filling Gaps**:

 **Stoichiometric Consistency Checks**: Quality control measures were applied to ensure that the model is stoichiometrically and charge-balanced.\
 Curation Steps: